Adige-Calculations/GNU-Linux-handbook/src/utilities/web_server.md

 ### Setting Up Auto Renewal

-Let’s Encrypt’s certificates are only valid for ninety days.
-This is to encourage users to automate their certificate renewal process.
-We’ll need to set up a regularly run command to check for expiring certificates and renew them automatically.
+Let’s Encrypt’s certificates are only valid for 90 days.

-To run the renewal-check daily, we will use cron, a standard system service for running periodic jobs.
-We tell cron what to do by opening and editing a file called a crontab.
+To run the renewal-check daily, we will use ```cron```, a standard system service for running periodic jobs.
+Editing a file called a crontab.

 ```sh
 sudo crontab -e